Resources

 Master the Psychology of Decision Making

-When I work with athletes ages 12-18 the conversation is often about the psychology of decision-making.
-At that age, children are newly capable of thinking hypothetically and are learning to use logical reasoning to solve problems.
-So instead of focusing on skills,...
+Master the Psychology of Decision Making When I work with athletes ages 12-18 the conversation is often about the psychology of decision-making.
+At that age, children are newly capable of thinking hypothetically and are learning to use logical reasoning to solve...

 Don’t Think of a White Elephant